-- 1 together with such other expenses as may be necessary or - 2 incidental to the financing, insuring, acquisition, and - 3 construction of a specific project and placing that project - 4 in operation. - 5 "Department" means the Department of Commerce and Economic - 6 Opportunity. - 7 "Director" means the Director of the Illinois Power Agency. - 8 "Demand-response" means measures that decrease peak - 9 electricity demand or shift demand from peak to off-peak - 10 periods. - "Energy efficiency" means measures that reduce the amount - of electricity required to achieve a given end use. - "Electric utility" has the same definition as found in - 14 Section 16-102 of the Public Utilities Act. - 15 "Facility" means an electric generating unit or a - 16 co-generating unit that produces electricity along with - 17 related equipment necessary to connect the facility to an - 18 electric transmission or distribution system. - "Governmental aggregator" means one or more units of local - 20 government that individually or collectively procure - 21 electricity to serve residential retail electrical loads - located within its or their jurisdiction. - "Local government" means a unit of local government as - 24 defined in Article VII of Section 1 of the Illinois - 25 Constitution. - 26 "Municipality" means a city, village, or incorporated
+"Department" means the Department of Commerce and Economic Opportunity.

+"Director" means the Director of the Illinois Power Agency.

+"Demand-response" means measures that decrease peak electricity demand or shift demand from peak to off-peak periods.

+"Energy efficiency" means measures that reduce the amount of electricity required to achieve a given end use.

+"Electric utility" has the same definition as found in Section 16-102 of the Public Utilities Act.

+"Facility" means an electric generating unit or a co-generating unit that produces electricity along with related equipment necessary to connect the facility to an electric transmission or distribution system.

+"Governmental aggregator" means one or more units of local government that individually or collectively procure electricity to serve residential retail electrical loads located within its or their jurisdiction.

+"Local government" means a unit of local government as defined in Article VII of Section 1 of the Illinois Constitution.

+"Municipality" means a city, village, or incorporated

+town.

-- 1 town. - 2 "Person" means any natural person, firm, partnership, - 3 corporation, either domestic or foreign, company, association, - 4 limited liability company, joint stock company, or association - 5 and includes any trustee, receiver, assignee, or personal - 6 representative thereof. - 7 "Project" means the planning, bidding, and construction of - 8 a facility. - 9 "Public utility" has the same definition as found in - 10 Section 3-105 of the Public Utilities Act. - "Real property" means any interest in land together with - 12 all structures, fixtures, and improvements thereon, including - 13 lands under water and riparian rights, any easements, - 14 covenants, licenses, leases, rights-of-way, uses, and other - interests, together with any liens, judgments, mortgages, or - other claims or security interests related to real property. - "Renewable energy credit" means a tradable credit that - 18 represents the environmental attributes of a certain amount of - 19 energy produced from a renewable energy resource. - 20 "Renewable energy resources" includes energy and its - 21 associated renewable energy credit or renewable energy credits - from wind, solar thermal energy, photovoltaic cells and panels, - 23 biodiesel, crops and untreated and unadulterated organic waste - 24 biomass, trees and tree trimmings, hydropower that does not - 25 involve new construction or significant expansion o - 26 hydropower dams, and other alternative sources of environmentally preferable energy.
+"Person" means any natural person, firm, partnership, corporation, either domestic or foreign, company, association, limited liability company, joint stock company, or association and includes any trustee, receiver, assignee, or personal representative thereof.

+"Project" means the planning, bidding, and construction of a facility.

+"Public utility" has the same definition as found in Section 3-105 of the Public Utilities Act.

+"Real property" means any interest in land together with all structures, fixtures, and improvements thereon, including lands under water and riparian rights, any easements, covenants, licenses, leases, rights-of-way, uses, and other interests, together with any liens, judgments, mortgages, or other claims or security interests related to real property.

+"Renewable energy credit" means a tradable credit that represents the environmental attributes of a certain amount of energy produced from a renewable energy resource.

+"Renewable energy resources" includes energy and its associated renewable energy credit or renewable energy credits from wind, solar thermal energy, photovoltaic cells and panels, biodiesel, crops and untreated and unadulterated organic waste biomass, trees and tree trimmings, hydropower that does not involve new construction or significant expansion of hydropower dams, and other alternative sources of environmentally preferable energy.
 For purposes of this Act, landfill gas produced in the State is considered a renewable energy resource.
 "Renewable energy resources" does not include the incineration, burning, or heating of tires, garbage, general household, institutional, and commercial waste, industrial lunchroom or office waste, landscape waste other than trees and tree trimmings, railroad crossties, utility poles, and construction or demolition debris, other than untreated and unadulterated waste wood.